simoninireland/epydemic/doc/sis.rst

 .. autoattribute:: SIS.P_RECOVER

-The :attr:`SIR.P_INFECTED` parameter defines the proportion of nodes that are initially placed into the :attr:`SIR.INFECTED` compartment, with all other nodes being placed into the :attr:`SIR.SUSCEPTIBLE` compartment.
+The :attr:`SIS.P_INFECTED` parameter defines the proportion of nodes that are initially placed into the :attr:`SIS.INFECTED` compartment, with all other nodes being placed into the :attr:`SIS.SUSCEPTIBLE` compartment.

 Dynamics